SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/broadcom_cloud_swg.md

 Broadcom Cloud Secure Web Gateway is a cloud-native security solution providing advanced threat protection, content filtering, and data loss prevention, ensuring secure internet access and compliance for organizations with flexible deployment options and comprehensive web security features.

+!!! warning
+    Important note - This format is currently in beta.
+We highly value your feedback to improve its performance.

+This integration collects access logs from the Broadcom Cloud platform.

 {!_shared_content/operations_center/detection/generated/suggested_rules_d626fec3-473a-44b3-9e3d-587fdd99a421_do_not_edit_manually.md!}

 {!_shared_content/operations_center/integrations/generated/d626fec3-473a-44b3-9e3d-587fdd99a421.md!}